Learn How a Sewer Dye Test Can Be Used to Discover Leaks or Pipe Defects

 6. The confirmation that you have a sewer drain issue

 If you do observe dye flowing into unwanted areas, then you will need the services of a plumber to make the right repairs inside your home.
+If the sewer dye appears it typically means there are porous or open joints on the sewer drain lines.

-7. The worst case scenario
+7. The worst-case scenario

-In worst case scenarios, the sewer dye test will show dye appearing inside a public sewer not meant for that type of waste water flow.
+In worst-case scenarios, the sewer dye test will show dye appearing inside a public sewer not meant for that type of wastewater or stormwater flow.
 To know this, manholes on the public sewers will have to be lifted.
 This task is best left to a professional.
-These are sewer repairs that are the most expensive.
-It will entail rerouting that particular waste water to the correct public sewer in the roadway.
-Storm sewer can only accept storm water, sanitary sewers can only accept sanitary waste water.
-Only combined public sewers can accept both sanitary waste water and storm water.

 Tip 1 – If possible, have the home’s plumbing diagrams on hand to mark where the dye is added.
 Also carefully note where the dye exited.
 Also, record what time the dye was added and what time the dye was seen leaving the system.
 The length of time indicates how far away from the insertion point the defect is.
 All of this information will be of value to your plumber in diagnosing the extent of your plumbing problem.

 Tip 2 – For best results, follow the dye manufacturer’s instructions or add about a tablespoon of dye to each home fixture.
 If you are using dye in a tablet form just insert 1 tablet.
-Plumbing fixtures include the toilet, floor drains, sinks, and any fixtures that are plumbed to the sanitary sewer system.
+Plumbing fixtures include the toilet, floor drains, sinks, and any fixtures that are plumbed into the sanitary sewer system.

 Tip 3 – It is best to flush each fixture with over 10 gallons of water, or at least until dye is observed leaving the sewage system.
 The more water you flush, the less time it will take to observe the dye exit the system.

-Tip 5Contact Balkan Sewer and Water Main, the largest and most trusted sewer and water main service NYC for help with your next sewer dye test.
-Count on Balkan for fast, courteous service and quality work from experienced crews, including sewer replacement services for residential and commercial businesses.
+Count on Balkan for fast, courteous service and quality work from experienced crews, including sewer repair or replacement services for residential and commercial businesses.
+For over 70 years, over 90,000 folks have.